Prototyped/pikvm-container/README.md

   Microsoft Edge, Opera, Vivaldi, Brave etc., you can usually blind-type "thisisunsafe" into the browser tab showing the certificate error to accept the certificate.
+- The default user name and password to use in the Web UI are admin/admin, the same as in the PiKVM OS image.
 - If you want to use a trusted certificate, you can set up the systemd unit to mount it and the key into the container:
   ```shell